-Two such companies are HyreCar and Turo.
-While the two companies offer similar services, there are definitely some differences in quality and trust.
-How do they measure up?
-Let’s talk about the main categories you should consider when choosing between the two.
+When it comes to carsharing, both HyreCar and Turo offer similar services.
+However, there are definitely some differences hat you should know about.
+Let’s talk about the main categories you should consider when choosing the best carsharing company for you.

 How It Works

-- Find the car you like, and click “Book Now.”
-An owner has 24 hours to approve or decline your request.
+- When you find a car you like, click “Book Now” and select how many days you’d like to start with.
+The car owner then has 24 hours to approve or decline your booking request.

-For Owners: Here are the four basic steps for renting out your car.
+For Owners: Here are the steps for renting out your car.

 HyreCar’s cancellation policy is as follows:

 Drivers and owners can easily cancel as long as the cancellation occurs prior to picking up the vehicle.
 In both cases, a driver or owner must contact HyreCar support to put the cancellation in motion.
 If a driver does cancel after already being charged for the rental, (but again, before pickup) HyreCar will give the driver a full refund if the reason for cancellation is deemed reasonable.

 When a driver cancels the rental after pickup, say, due to car problems or just to return the car earlier than expected, HyreCar will reimburse a monetary amount based on days left in the rental, minus processing fees.How Does Insurance Work?

 HyreCar’s insurance policy for drivers is pretty straightforward and is included in the cost of the rental.
 It covers you when you’re driving your rental vehicle on the way to pick up, or after dropping off, passengers, but not when passengers are in the car.
 This is very similar to most ridesharing and delivery insurance policies.
 Here are the basics: